Seventy-Five Years Later

 By Philippe Léonard

-A few days ago, the rocks and sand of a desolate place in the Libyan desert called Bir Hakeim probably throbbed in silence to mark seventy years since the guns roared there.
+A few weeks ago, the rocks and sand of a desolate place in the Libyan desert called Bir Hakeim probably throbbed in silence to mark seventy-five years since the guns roared there.
 In France, that particular celebration day was not forgotten, since Bir Hakeim has a deep meaning for French military prestige and history.

 In the first days of June 1942, the southernmost fortified position of the Gazala line was stubbornly defended by a Free French brigade led by General Pierre Koenig against repeated German and Italian assaults.
 Impeding the supply route of Rommel’s Army swirling around the Gazala line, the Free French had been re-armed by the British but still wielded their very own rag-tag collection of weapons and equipment.